FALL PLAYWRITING WORKSHOP

 WHAT YOU’LL COME AWAY WITH

-You’ll set your own specific goals in the first week and check in with them at the end.
+You’ll set your own specific goals in the first week, and we’ll check in with them at the end.
+If ten pages feels like too much, we’ll adjust your weekly page goal and keep you moving forward at a pace that feels good to you.

 CLASS STRUCTURE